AllenInstitute/licking_behavior_NP/README.md

 > import licking_behavior_NP.psy_output_tools as po
 > licks_df = po.get_licks_table(BEHAVIOR_VERSION)

+The columns of licks_df are:
+- timestamps  (float) time of lick
+- pre_ili (float) time from last lick
+- post_ili (float) time until next lick
+- bout_start (bool) whether this lick was the start of a licking bout
+- bout_end (bool) whether this lick was the end of a licking bout
+- bout_number (bool) oridinal numbering of bouts in this session
+- rewarded (bool) whether this lick was rewarded
+- num_rewards (int) number of rewards resulting from this lick.
+Can be > 1 from auto-rewards getting assigned to nearest lick
+- bout_rewarded (bool) whether this licking bout was rewarded
+- bout_num_rewards (int) number of rewards resulting from this lick bout.
+Can be > 1 from auto-rewards getting assigned to nearest lick
+- behavior_session_id (int64)

 ### bouts_df
 > import licking_behavior_NP.psy_output_tools as po
 > licks_df = po.get_licks_table(BEHAVIOR_VERSION)